nitad54448/win10-installer-yappari-v5-2018/README.md

 # win10-installer-yappari-5-2018

-compiled with Labview 2018.
+This is a recent version compiled with Labview 2018.
 A newer version is [here](https://github.com/nitad54448/installer-yappari-v5).

 YAPPARI stands for Yet Another Program for Analysis and Research in Impedance.
 This program can be referenced in publications as http://dx.doi.org/10.13140/RG.2.2.15160.83200